When Should I Replace My Tires in Canada?

 While your tires are among the most important components of your car, there is no set timeline for when to change them.
 To figure out when you should get new tires, you have to be able to recognize the signs of wear and anticipate seasonal changes.

-When to Change Your Car Tires at a Glance
+When to Replace Your Tires at a Glance

 • There are many tell-tale signs that a tire needs to be replaced, including cracks, bulging, and frequently losing pressuring.